architect/arc.codes.next/src/docs/en/reference/cli-reference/package.md

 ## Overview

 The AWS Serverless Application Model (AWS SAM) is an open-source framework that you can use to build serverless applications on AWS.
-The `sam.json` specification is used to define your serverless application. `arc package` generates a Cloudformation template from the current `.arc` file.
+The `sam.json` specification is used to define your serverless application. `arc package` generates a CloudFormation template from the current `.arc` file.
 This method will write a sam.json file to the current working directory in your project.

 > [Go here to learn more about AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) from the AWS docs.